 Depending on the payment option you choose, your benefit amount may be reduced.
-If you choose either of the Lifetime Options, your benefit amount will not be reduced.
+If you choose the Lifetime Option, your benefit amount will not be reduced.
 However, if you choose either of the Joint and Survivor Options, your benefit amount will be reduced.
 The total reduction will depend on the option you choose and the difference (in years and partial years) between your age and your spouse's age on your Effective Date.
 If the age difference between you and your spouse is less than one year, it is considered as a full year.